-That is, type 1 diabetes is an autoimmune condition in which the immune system mistakenly kills off the cells in the pancreas that make insulin, nature’s blood sugar regulator.
-Type 2 diabetes is a condition of “insulin resistance” in which the body still makes insulin, but is unable to process it properly.
+That is, type 1 diabetes (T1D) is an autoimmune condition in which the immune system mistakenly kills off the cells in the pancreas that make insulin, nature’s blood sugar regulator.
+Type 2 diabetes (T2D) is a condition of “insulin resistance” in which the body still makes insulin, but it’s unable to process it properly.

-Once upon a time, it was believed that only children get type 1 diabetes, therefore it was called “juvenile diabetes.”
-But in recent years it has become clear (and increasingly common) that adults of all ages get the autoimmune type of diabetes too.
+Once upon a time, it was believed that only children develop T1D, and so it was called “juvenile diabetes.”
+But in more recent years, it’s become clear and increasingly common that adults of all ages get the autoimmune type of diabetes, too.

 This has become known as LADA (latent autoimmune diabetes in adults), but the term is a controversial one.

-In 1979 the terms “adult diabetes” and “juvenile diabetes” were replaced with our modern type 1 and type 2.
-Gestational diabetes was thrown in to describe a sometimes temporary diabetes diagnosed during pregnancy, and the experts thought they had all the bases covered.
+Then in 1979, there was a whole renaming effort by a panel of experts, and the terms were replaced with our modern type 1 and type 2 designations.
+Gestational diabetes was thrown in to describe a sometimes temporary type of diabetes diagnosed during pregnancy, and the experts thought they had all the bases covered.

-But despite the fact that today many adult onset PWDs (people with diabetes) self-identify as LADA, it is not an officially recognized nor universally accepted label.
-Leading medical organizations that do not use or recognize the term include the American Diabetes Association, American Association of Clinical Endocrinologists, American College of Endocrinology, World Health Organization, Centers for Disease Control, and National Institutes of Health.
+Although many adult onset people with diabetes (PWDs) now self-identify as LADA, it is not an officially recognized diagnosis, and it’s not universally accepted.
+Leading medical organizations that do not use or recognize the term include the American Diabetes Association (ADA), American Association of Clinical Endocrinologists, American College of Endocrinology, World Health Organization, Centers for Disease Control and Prevention, and National Institutes of Health.

 In fact, the only professional diabetes organization that officially recognizes LADA is the Immunology of Diabetes Society, which proposes a definition that boils down to:

-- Diagnosis of diabetes in a person over 30 years old.
+- diagnosis of autoimmune diabetes in a person age 30 years or older

 But it’s not so simple.
-For one thing, the hallmark slow onset of LADA is also sometimes seen in people younger than 30.
-And some patients older than 30 can go longer without insulin than “typical” type 1s, but still end up needing it in less than 6 months.
+For one thing, the hallmark slow onset of LADA is also sometimes seen in people younger than 30 years old.
+And some patients over 30 years old can go longer without insulin than “typical” type 1s but still end up needing it in less than 6 months.

 In short, the lines are fuzzy here.
-Many experts believe LADA is different disease from type 1, others say it’s just another flavor of type 1, and others still think the LADA label should be thrown out altogether.
+Many experts believe LADA is a different disease from T1D, while others say it’s just another flavor of the same condition; yet others still think the LADA label should be thrown out altogether.

-Paolo Pozzilli and Umberto Di Mario, writing a commentary in the journal Diabetes Care, said of LADA, “This term has been largely used in the last few years when referring to autoimmune forms of diabetes not requiring insulin initially.
+Italian Drs.
+Paolo Pozzilli and Umberto Di Mario, writing an early commentary on LADA in the journal Diabetes Care, said: “This term has been largely used in the last few years when referring to autoimmune forms of diabetes not requiring insulin initially.
 Now it is clear that diabetes in these patients is not latent and is not limited to adults.”

-In addition to this scientific wrangling over LADA, it creates a significant problem for clinicians and, more importantly, for patients.
+In addition to this scientific wrangling over LADA, the term creates a significant problem for clinicians and, more importantly, for patients.
 Since LADA doesn’t fit neatly into a shoebox, many patients with LADA (or whatever you call it) are misdiagnosed and wrongly treated.

-Because this flavor of autoimmune diabetes generally strikes older people, who are sometimes heavier, develops more slowly than traditional type 1, and often responds initially to oral medications, it is frequently mistaken for type 2 diabetes — leading to inappropriate therapy, especially a delayed start of insulin.
+Because this flavor of autoimmune diabetes generally strikes older people, who are sometimes heavier, develops more slowly than traditional T1D, and often responds initially to oral medications, it is frequently mistaken for type 2 diabetes — leading to inappropriate therapy, especially a delayed start of insulin.

-In most cases, when an adult is discovered to have elevated blood sugar, and the person isn’t in a metabolic crisis, it’s assumed they have type 2 diabetes, and treatment proceeds accordingly.
+In most cases, when an adult is discovered to have elevated blood sugar, and the person is not in a metabolic crisis, it’s assumed they have T2D, and treatment proceeds accordingly.
 It is only when treatment begins to fail, generally in 6 months to several years, that a deeper dive is undertaken and the true nature of the diabetes — an autoimmune assault — is discovered.

 For some adults, however, the onset of autoimmune diabetes is more dramatic and obvious.
-It presents just the way type 1 diabetes does in younger people: with a bought of incessant thirst, frequent urination, rapid weight loss, fatigue, and blurry vision.
+It presents just the way T1D does in younger people: with a bout of incessant thirst, frequent urination, rapid weight loss, fatigue, and blurry vision.